top of page

 Historical Dates In Liberia

-• 1936 - Forced labor practices abolished.
+• 1936 - Forced labor practices are abolished.

-• 1943 - William Tubman was elected president.
+• 1943 - William Tubman is elected president.

-• 1958 - Racial discrimination outlawed.
+• 1958 - Racial discrimination is outlawed.

-• 2013-2016 - Outbreak of the deadly Ebola virus sweeps through Liberia, Guinea, and Sierra Leone, killing 11,300 people, mainly in Liberia.
+• 2013-2016 - An Ebola virus outbreak ravages Liberia, Guinea, and Sierra Leone, claiming 11,300 lives, primarily in Liberia.

 bottom of page